-The blasphemy law was first introduced to the Pakistan Penal Code in 1860 by the British government as a means to protect the Muslim minority against the Hindu majority but offering all religions equal protection (Section 295).
+The blasphemy law was first introduced to the Pakistan Penal Code in 1860 by the British government to protect the Muslim minority against the Hindu majority but offering all religions equal protection (Section 295).

 In 1977, however, the late General Zia-ul-Huq began a process of Islamising the Pakistani constitution.
 In 1982, a presidential ordinance made defiling the Holy Qu’ran punishable by life imprisonment (Section 295-A and B), whilst in 1991, General Zia made Sharia Law the supreme law in Pakistan.

 Under pressure from religious extremists, the blasphemy law was again amended in 1986 to include defamation of the Holy Prophet, whether directly or indirectly, both in spoken and written form, as well as by way of impersonation (Section 295-C).
 For the first time, blasphemy also carried the possibility of the death sentence.

 When, in 1991, the Federal Shariah Court rescinded the option of life imprisonment, the death penalty became the automatic punishment for anyone found guilty of blasphemy.